tortorse/beancount-analysis-web/README.md

 Beancount Analysis Web is a project that presents Beancount account statistical analysis through a web interface.
 It currently supports analysis of annual expenses, annual income, monthly expenses, and monthly income.

+## Prerequisites

+This project relies on the `bean-query` command from an already installed Beancount, so before using this project, make sure you have Beancount installed correctly.
+For installation and usage of Beancount, you can refer to the [Beancount project's introduction](https://github.com/beancount/beancount) for more details.

 ### Tech Stack

 - Frontend framework: Vue3